Annual membership dues:

 Members receive a monthly electronic newsletter with information about upcoming FCBA activities and special events, a Job Bank, and timely articles on developments in the industry.

 FCBA membership offers professionals new to the communications industry an unparalleled opportunity to meet and network with their peers.
-The Young Lawyers Committee offers monthly happy hours, educational seminars, and informal luncheon and breakfast meetings, and participates in a variety of social, cultural, and athletic events.
+The Young Lawyers Committee offers happy hours, educational seminars, and informal luncheon and breakfast meetings, and participates in a variety of social events.
 It also sponsors the Annual Charity Auction with the FCBA Foundation.

 This comprehensive directory, which is available free to attorney and professional members, lists the name, affiliation, address, contact numbers, and e-mail address of every FCBA member.
-It is published annually in book form and is also available to members in regularly updated electronic form through a secure link on the FCBA’s website.
+It is available to members in regularly updated electronic form through a secure link on the FCBA’s website.

 Published in cooperation with The George Washington University Law School, the Federal Communications Law Journal affords interested members the opportunity to be involved in legal scholarship in the field.
 Past issues have featured articles on emerging services and technologies, federal and state regulation of communications, competition in domestic and international communications markets, and the convergence of communications and copyright.
 The law journal is also distributed electronically to all members.

-Through our website—www.fcba.org—the FCBA offers a wide range of online services, many of which are available only to FCBA members.
-The online services available to members include event registration, membership renewals and the FCBA membership directory.
+Through our website the FCBA offers a wide range of online services, many of which are available only to FCBA members.
+The online services available include event registration, membership renewals, and the FCBA membership directory.
 The FCBA also accepts applications for new members online.
 The FCBA website also contains current listings of upcoming activities and contact information for FCBA officials and committee chairs.

 The FCBA Social Media Committee invites you to “Like” and “Follow” our pages today to be in the loop for upcoming events, share fun pictures of your FCBA friends and colleagues, and grow your social media network!
-Come join the conversation on Facebook, Twitter (@FCBALaw) and — newly launched — Instagram (@fcba_law).
+Come join the conversation on Facebook, Twitter (@FCBALaw), LinkedIn and Instagram (@fcba_law).